 Roland Alpha Juno 1: bought this from a kid in school, my very first programmable synthesizer.
 A real bend knob for those cool leads.
 Real size keys but plastic feel, no touch-sensitivity.
 Cool input wheel though, useful for tweaking the envelopes and filters but with a 16-line display still a chore.
 Had a special audio jack in the back that could be used to store preset data on a regular casette deck.
 1987, 4000kr, traded for D-10.

 Roland D-10: bought this at now-defunct Flatøy Musikk in Bergen, a favorite after-school hang-out for many years.
 When they got the first D-50’s there was a huge buzz surrounding the synth/sample technology, and the D-50 did sound awesome.
 Unfortunately it was way out of my price range so I settled for the “little brother” D-10 which arrived a year later.
 The sound was still good although a bit thinner, but it made up for it by having drums and being multi-timbral: it could play up to 8 different instruments when used with a sequencer.
 Or you could play the internal demo songs which I must have done a million times.
-1988, 9000kr, currently in storage.
+1988, 9000kr, sold in 2017 for 500kr.

 Yamaha TG-33, Ensoniq SQ-R: once I started using a sequencer on my trusty Amiga the need for more/new sounds was inevitable.
 Unlike today when the smallest iMac ships with GarageBand and a gazillion samples, in the old days you had to buy new hardware.
 The TG was a cheapo version of the Korg Wavestation which was the hot thing at that time, the concept was to “morph” your 4 soundgenerators with a joystick, either in realtime or as a part of the finished sound.
 It was good for synth-type sounds that pulsated or blended in and out over time.
 Otherwise the 12-bit samples were pretty cruddy for real-world sounds.
-The SQ-R however was a very clean sounding module with mostly sample playback, which made for great piano, guitar, etc. 1991-92, $500,$800, currently in the rack.
+The SQ-R however was a very clean sounding module with mostly sample playback, which made for great piano, guitar, etc. 1991-92, $500,$800, handed down to Elaine.

 Roland XP-60: this one was kind of an impulse buy, I was looking for an upgrade to the D-10, and also something with a built-in sequencer to simplify recording.
 I had spent some days playing with a friends Korg M1 and enjoyed the ease of creating music without the computer.
 But the M1 was getting old at that time and the massive built-in sound library of the XP was a big draw.
 Unfortunately the XP sequencer is not made to be used by humans, it is cryptic and a pain.
 So I continued with the computer.
 It’s still a nice keyboard, good keys with after-touch sensitivity, a massive display, 6 sliders for real-time tweaking of sound parameters, which combined with the arpeggiator makes for loads of fun.
 1997, $1200, still playing.